-^{} OJ: Please insert date: 3 years after application into force of this Regulation
+^{} OJ: Please insert date: 3 years after application into force of this Regulation.

-- (c) the appropriateness of the conditions under which the prohibition on trading is mandated in accordance with Article 14(4a) with a view to identifying whether there are any further circumstances under which the prohibition should apply; - (d) assessing the possibility of establishing an EU framework for cross market order book surveillance in relation to market abuse, including recommendations for such a framework; and - (e) the scope of the application of the benchmark provisions.
+- (a) the appropriateness of introducing common rules on the need for all Member States to provide for administrative sanctions for insider dealing and market manipulation; - (b) whether the definition of inside information is sufficient to cover all information relevant for competent authorities to effectively combat market abuse; - (c) the appropriateness of the conditions under which the prohibition on trading is mandated in accordance with Article 14(4a) with a view to identifying whether there are any further circumstances under which the prohibition should apply; - (d) assessing the possibility of establishing an EU framework for cross market order book surveillance in relation to market abuse, including recommendations for such a framework; and - (e) the scope of the application of the benchmark provisions.

-In order to inform (a) above, ESMA shall undertake a mapping exercise of the application of administrative sanctions and, where Member States have chosen, in accordance with Article 26(1) second subparagraph, to lay down criminal sanctions for the breaches of this Regulation referred to in that article, the application of such criminal sanctions within Member States.
+In order to inform point (a) above, ESMA shall undertake a mapping exercise of the application of administrative sanctions and, where Member States have chosen, in accordance with Article 26(1), second subparagraph, to lay down criminal sanctions for the breaches of this Regulation referred to in that article, the application of such criminal sanctions within Member States.
 This exercise shall also include any data made available under Article 30(1) and 30(1a).